DigitalHarborFoundation/culture/markdown.md

 ---

 # Default to Open

-Many places start you off with a 0 balance of trust and you have to earn trust.
-Another way to phrase this though is that you start off distrusted.
-We prefer to take the opposite approach and provide our staff and our youth with a positive balance of trust.
-This is demonstrated by the tools we let them use, the fact that they have admin rights on their computers and largely, our Internet is unfiltered.
+- Many places start you off with a 0 balance of trust and you have to earn trust.

+- Another way to phrase this though is that you start off distrusted.

+- We prefer to take the opposite approach and provide our staff and our youth with a positive balance of trust.

+- This is demonstrated by the tools we let them use, the fact that they have admin rights on their computers and largely, our Internet is unfiltered.

 ---

-# Learn how to learn; learn to love learning
+# Learn How to Learn; learn to love learning

 ---